 An indication of Mr Tapine's lower profile was that he was unknown to former council kaumatua Heitia Hiha, who as a co-opted member chaired the council's Maori Advisory Committee.

-Mr Hiha, a retired school teacher now aged 84, was a council candidate 18 years ago, but yearned for younger Maori to step-up, and sought-out prospects largely without success.
-Among those who had stood since was veteran social worker and employment advocate Jim Morunga, who was unsuccessful at the last election in 2013.
+Mr Hiha, a retired school teacher now aged 84, was a council candidate 18 years ago, but yearned for younger Maori to step up, and sought out prospects largely without success.
+Among those who have stood since was veteran social worker and employment advocate Jim Morunga, who was unsuccessful at the last election in 2013.

 A Nelson Park constituent, Mr Hiha had to do some research on Mr Tapine when he learned of the candidacy, and is rapt with the outcome.
 "We will give him all the support we can," he said.

 Mr Hiha had been long active in affairs including Treaty claims in the region, notably WAI55, known colloquially as the inner harbour claim and which relates to the waters, reclaimed land and resources of the once much-more expansive waterway known historically as Te Whanganui a Orotu.